computersarecool/cpp_sockets/README.md

 ## To Use
-simple_cpp_sockets.h contains classes for UDP and TCP servers and clients.
+`simple_cpp_sockets.h` contains classes for UDP and TCP servers and clients.

 An example looks like:
 ```
 UDPServer server(socket_port);
 int bind_status = server.socket_bind();
 ```
-Look at main.cpp for the complete needed code.
+Look at `main.cpp` for the a complete example.

 ## Project Structure
 - `src/simple_cpp_sockets.h` is the library
-- `src/main.cpp` is a simple demo application
+- `src/main.cpp` is a demo application

 ## Extra Notes
 - There is [a lot more that could be done](http://beej.us/guide/bgnet/output/html/singlepage/bgnet.html) but this is outside the goals of this project